Change Status from TN Visa to Green Card

 - Must wait for Green Card availability after filing Form I-130

 - May file Form I-485 within the United States or at home country through consular processing

-- Must leave the United States if their TN visa expires and continue with consular processing at home country
+- Must leave the United States if their temporary visa expires and continue with consular processing at home country

 IV.
 Are there any other things TN visa holders should worry about?

-When choosing to apply for a marriage-based Green Card, there are important things to consider and not to jeopardize the current TN visa.
+When choosing to change status from TN Visa to Green Card, there are important things to consider and not to jeopardize the current TN visa.

 - This can raise issues with the USCIS after applying for a marriage-based Green Card.
 When applying for a marriage-based Green Card, the applicant will be holding out to the USCIS that they are intending to immigrate to the United States.
-Therefore, any TN visa renewal will be inconsistent with the new intent to permanently reside inside the United States
+Therefore, any temporary visa renewal, including TN visa renewal, will be inconsistent with the new intent to permanently reside inside the United States

 - Expiration of TN visa